Official-MoonDao/documentation/MoonDAO/docs/Archive/reference/Nested Docs/How To Propose Edits To MoonDAO’s Documentation.md

 ## Step Three: Publish

 **A.** Open Github Desktop and navigate to File>Add Local Repository… and then select the 'moondao-valut' folder.
-To make sure you're always working with the latest version, click the "Fetch Origin" button in Github Desktop before making any edits in Obsidian.
+To make sure you're always working with the latest version, click the 'Fetch Origin' button in Github Desktop before making any edits in Obsidian.

-**B.** In Github Desktop, you'll see a checklist of the changes you've made and, in the bottom left, title and description fields above a "Commit to Main" button.
+**B.** In Github Desktop, you'll see a checklist of the changes you've made and, in the bottom left, title and description fields above a 'Commit to Main' button.
 Make sure the changes you wish to finalize are selected, write in a title and optional description of the change, and then click the button.

-**C.** Finally, simply click the "Push Origin" button that will appear in the main window.
+**C.** Finally, simply click the blue 'Push Origin' button that will appear in the main window.
 Once accepted by a member of our team, the changes will be reflected within the official docs.